How to Use Influencer Marketing for Small Businesses

 Don’t Think Big

-When attempting to find influencers to market your business, it’s easy to think of huge names whose platforms are built on social media popularity.
-Put bluntly, you’re not going to be booking Charli D’Amelio to promote your small business.
-Not only are influencers at a tier that high, far beyond easy accessibility, but they’re also wildly beyond the budget of the average business owner.
-Go the other direction and focus on smaller influencers (or “micro-influencers,” as they’re sometimes called).
+When searching for influencers to market your business, it’s tempting to focus on huge names whose platforms are built on social media popularity.
+Put bluntly, you’re not going to book Charli D’Amelio to promote your small business.
+Not only are influencers at that tier far beyond easy accessibility, but they’re also well outside the budget of most business owners.
+Instead, go in the opposite direction and focus on smaller influencers (often called “micro-influencers”).

 Provide the Tools